A Paradigm for the Coupled-Channel Origin of Resonances: the Exotic $T_{c\bar{s}}$ in $D_{s1}(2460/2536)\to D_s\pi\pi$

 where two overall couplings $r^{\prime}_{1D}$ and $r^{\prime}_{2D}$ are required for $L^\prime$ and $N^\prime$, respectively.
 These are related to the $S$-wave couplings through the ratio $g_D/g_S$ of $D_{s1}(2536)$, $r^{\prime}_{1D(2D)}=r^{\prime}_{1S(2S)}\times g_D/g_S=\lambda r_{1(2)}\times g_D/g_S $.
 Hence, $\lambda$ enters both the $S$- and $D$-wave couplings only as an overall factor, leaving the predicted lineshape of $D_{s1}(2536)^+\to D_s^+\pi^+\pi^-$ unaffected.
 The decay can therefore be predicted without introducing additional free parameters, as illustrated in Fig.~\ref{fig:2536} together with the Dalitz plot in Fig.~\ref{fig:dalitz2536}.

 We note that compared to $L_\mu^{(\prime)}$, the Lorentz structure of $N_\mu^{(\prime)}$ is more complex, carrying stronger loop-momentum dependence, which diminishes the distinction between the $S$- and $D$-wave couplings at the $D_{s1}D^*K$ vertex.
-Then, the contribution of Fig.~\ref{fig:tcspro}(a) for $D_{s1}(2536)$ is negligible, while the dominant one is Fig.~\ref{fig:tcspro}(c).
+Then, the contribution of Fig.~\ref{fig:tcspro}(b) for $D_{s1}(2536)$ is quite small compared to that of Fig.~\ref{fig:tcspro}(d).
 As a result, the invariant mass spectra in Fig.~\ref{fig:2536} for $D_{s1}(2536)$ decay is governed mainly by the pole position of $T_{c\bar{s}}^{++}$ and the reflection from $T_{c\bar{s}}^0$, which yields a broad single enhancement in contrast to the two-peak pattern of $D_{s1}(2460)$ in Fig.~\ref{fig:fitexp}.
-Meanwhile, the $\pi^+\pi^-$ spectrum shows the same features, because the contribution from Fig.~\ref{fig:tcspro}(a) is negligible and thus no interference occurs.
-Interestingly, if a stricter cut is applied to the $m(\pi^+\pi^-)$, for instance, $m(\pi^+\pi^-)>0.45$ GeV, a two-peak structure will appear.
-In this case, the reflection from $D^+_s\pi^-$ channel shifts to a larger $D^+_s\pi^+$ invariant mass, while the pole-induced $D^+_s\pi^+$ peak remains stable.
-This increased separation between the two peaks allows them to appear as a distinct two-peak structure.

-This contrast directly reflects the difference between the two $D_{s1}$ states: for $D_{s1}(2460)$, the interplay between diagrams, Figs.~\ref{fig:tcspro}(a) and (c) is essential and produces the characteristic two-peak pattern, whereas for $D_{s1}(2536)$, the spectrum is almost entirely shaped by the rescattering diagram (c).
+Meanwhile, the $\pi^+\pi^-$ spectrum shows the same features.
+This contrast directly reflects the difference between the two $D_{s1}$ states.
 The main observable distinction thus arises from the presence or absence of interference between diagrams.
 This also clarifies why the theoretical and experimental ratios $g_S/g_D$ yield similar line shapes, despite the phase difference.

-In this work, we present a unified analysis of $D_{s1}(2460)^+$, $D_{s1}(2536)^+$, and $T_{c\bar{s}}$ by incorporating both the triangle loop and the $DK-D_s\pi$ rescattering based on a systematic dynamical theory.
-This framework links mass spectroscopy and decay, allowing us to probe the dynamical origin of the $T_{c\bar{s}}$ state and the internal structure of the two $D_{s1}$ states.
+In this work, we present a unified analysis of $D_{s1}(2460)^+$, $D_{s1}(2536)^+$, and $T_{c\bar{s}}$ by incorporating both the triangle loop and the $DK-D_s\pi$ rescattering based on a unified coupled-channel framework that consistently links spectroscopy and decay.
 Our main findings are summarized as follows.